-In addition, renewing members of the Board are entitled to receive annual grants of options to purchase shares of the Company's common stock from time to time as compensation for their service to the Board and/or its committees, and new members of the Board are entitled to receive such grants upon joining the Board, in amounts determined by the Compensation Committee.
-In the year ended December 31, 2018, renewing members of the Board received option grants of 10,000 shares effective upon the annual meeting of stockholders.
+In addition, renewing members of the Board are entitled to receive annual grants of options to purchase shares of the Company's Common Stock from time to time as compensation for their service to the Board and/or its committees, and new members of the Board are entitled to receive such grants upon joining the Board, in amounts determined by the Compensation Committee.
+In the year ended December 31, 2021, renewing members of the Board received option grants of 5,000 shares effective upon the annual meeting of stockholders.
+For the fiscal year ending December 31, 2022, non-employee Board members will receive option grants of 5,000 shares effective upon the annual meeting of stockholders.